Categories

 Unworthy conditions in the church

 There were considerable grievances in the late medieval church.
 The monasteries did not meet their moral standards.
-Clergy, pejorative priests[iii] called, led a dissolute life.
+Clergy, pejorative priests[iii] led a dissolute life.
 Buying offices, corruption and nepotism were not only the rule in Rome.
-The priests made money with relics, blessings, sacraments, indulgences.
-These unworthy conditions in the church have been criticized and lamented for centuries, for example by Arnold von Brescia (executed 1155), Petrus Waldes (d.
-Before 1218).
-John Wiclif (1330-1384), Jan Hus (1370-1415) or Girolamo Savonarola (1492-1498).
+Priests made money from relics, blessings, sacraments and indulgences.
+These unworthy conditions in the church have been criticized and deplored for centuries, for example by Arnold of Brescia (executed in 1155), Peter Waldes (died before 1218).
+John Wiclif (1330-1384), Jan Hus (1370-1415; see "Briefly, concisely, curiously" page 315, "A reformer in turbulent times"), or Girolamo Savonarola (1492-1498, see "Briefly, concisely, curiously" page 323, "A Renaissance prophet in the fickleness of the masses").

 The economy was changing.
 The cities grew and gained importance while the knighthood became impoverished; only the sovereigns at the top became richer and richer and were able to expand their influence accordingly.